williamseric1990/sensed/README.md

 Next, you'll probably want to take a look at the [example config file](https://github.com/sli/sensed/blob/python/config/config.sample.json).
 As you'll no doubt notice, a configuration file is not required.

+If you're looking for a reference server implementation (there is no "standard" server for `sensed` &emdash; that would all but defeat part the purpose of using `sensed`), you might look into [senselog](https://github.com/sli/sensed).

 ### Testing mode?

 Testing mode simply tells `sensed` to send preconfigured test data from the sensor modules rather than query real sensors.
 Perhaps surprisingly, this allows you to test your sensor network infrastructure before deployment.